koenswinkelswfw/the-small-belligerent-foreign-country/README.md

 ## Installation Instructions

-If you are a non-technical user and just want to install the extension quickly, you can download the **sbfc.zip** file which is the zipped 'dist' foler, and upload it to Chrome.
+If you are a non-technical user and just want to install the extension quickly, you can download the **SBFC.zip** file which is the zipped 'dist' foler, and upload it to Chrome.
 Follow these steps:

 ### 1. Download the Extension
-- In the repository, click on the **sbfc.zip** file.
+- In the repository, click on the **SBFC.zip** file.
 - Click on the three horizontal dots in the top right of the screen.
 - Click on **download**.